 To better understand the cylinder jugs, they had to be meticulously sorted as best as possible.
 Two specific differences were noted.
 Some jugs had a lip or rim at the top of the spout while others were smooth not having any lipped articulation at all.
 Another difference of note is the profile of the neck.
 The main shapes were cone, dome, and S-curve.
 Some of the jugs had an elongated neck while others barely had a neck at all.
 See Appendix G for silhouette profiles of the jugs in the Temple Israel collection.

 Just as important as the shape of the jug is the labeling on the jug.
-Labeling identifies the jug with a specific company.
-Several patterns became obvious when comparing the labels on the jugs in the museum’s collection.
-See Appendix H for more detail about jug labeling.
+Labeling identifies the jug with a specific company that purchased it from the manufacturer for filling and selling.
+Several patterns became obvious when comparing the different labels on the jugs in the museum’s collection.
+First, two main application methods were used, stenciling and stamping.
+Second, the color of the label was either blue or black/gray with one unusual example in brown.

 1 https://erstwhileblog.com/2019/02/27/colorado-prohibition-movement